 Detailed Course Schedule

-- 20 classes/labs by title and proposed instructor (email director for sample layout)
+- Classes/labs in the order to be given, by title and proposed instructor (email director for sample layout)

 - Clarifying descriptive notes as needed